Philipp, Landgrave of Hesse: After the war

-On account of his former position as Governor of Hesse-Nassau, Philipp was held by the Allies first on the island of Capri and then at a series of other detention centres until released in 1947.
+Philipp was held by the Allies in Naples and subsequently was transferred to Camp Ashcan in Luxembourg and then to a series of other detention centres until 1947.
+He underwent denazification procedures in Darmstadt and, on 17 December 1947, was classified as Category II (offender).
+He was sentenced to 2 years in a labour camp, which was suspended on the basis of time served.
+He also was required to forfeit 30% of his property and assets, which were valued at 600,000 Deutsche Mark (DM).
+Subsequent appeals concluded in February 1949, and resulted in a reclassification as Category IV (follower) and a reduction of his fine to 36,568 DM.

 On 28 May 1940, Philipp succeeded his father as Head of the Electoral House of Hesse.
-In 1968, upon the death of his distant agnatic relative, Prince Louis of Hesse and by Rhine (who was also his second cousin as Philipp's mother and Louis' father were grandchildren of Queen Victoria), Philipp succeeded to the total headship of the entire House of Hesse, including grand ducal Hesse (Hesse and by Rhine/Hesse-Darmstadt).
-Louis had nominally adopted Philipp's son Moritz, who at that time inherited the Hessian and by-Rhine properties, including remarkable cultural collections: for the first time since the division of Hesse into branches after the death of Philip the Magnanimous in 1567, all the branches of the house of Hesse were reunited again.
+In 1968, upon the death of his distant agnatic relative, Louis, Prince of Hesse and by Rhine (who was also his second cousin as Philipp's mother and Louis' father were grandchildren of Queen Victoria), Philipp succeeded as head of the entire House of Hesse, including grand ducal Hesse (Hesse and by Rhine/Hesse-Darmstadt).
+Louis had nominally adopted Philipp's son Moritz, who at that time inherited the Hessian and by-Rhine properties, including remarkable cultural collections: for the first time since the division of Hesse into branches after the death of Philip the Magnanimous in 1567, all sovereign branches of the house of Hesse were reunited again.

 Philipp died in Rome, Italy, in 1980.